Thinklab-SJTU/Awesome-LLM4EDA/README.md

 8. AutoChip: Automating HDL Generation Using LLM Feedback
 9. Chip-Chat: Challenges and Opportunities in Conversational Hardware Design
 10. VeriGen: A Large Language Model for Verilog Code Generation
+11. Generating Secure Hardware using ChatGPT Resistant to CWEs